 One of the most stellar destinations that offer unbeatable trekking trails for the adventurous souls and nature lovers, Himachal Pradesh is truly a haven for trekking enthusiasts.
 As they say, “the wealth of nature is best savored when touched and sensed”, one has to experience the thrill, embrace the challenge, enjoy the air and behold the view to soak in the soul of this beautiful bounty of nature!

-There are some common elements to these treks as you traverse through the beautifully diverse Himalayan terrain, small idyllic villages and are treated to the most exotic flora and fauna of Himachal Pradesh.
-However, each of these treks is soaked in mythology/folklore with certain highlights that are exclusive to that trek alone.
+There are some common elements to these treks in Manali as you traverse through the beautifully diverse Himalayan terrain, small idyllic villages and are treated to the most exotic flora and fauna of Himachal Pradesh.
+However, each of these treks is steeped in mythology/folklore with certain highlights that are exclusive to that trek alone.

 Let's take a quick look at the 10 most popular destinations for trekking in Manali.

-An ideal 3-day weekend trek in Manali, with a total distance of 47 kms takes you to the source of the effervescent Beas river and touches an altitude of 12,140 feet.
-Walking towards the origin of the Beas river while experiencing the beauty of the region in its glorious best is a perfect remedy for an adventurous soul.
+An ideal 3-day weekend trek in Manali, with a total distance of 16 kms takes you to the source of the effervescent Beas river and touches an altitude of 12,772 feet.
+Walking towards the origin of the Beas river while experiencing the beauty of the region in its glorious best is a perfect gift for an adventurous soul.

 The trek can be extended to 5 to 6 days if one wishes to explore further.

 Also known as Vyasa Kund trek, the base point of the trek is the Solang valley, located at a distance of 13 kms from Manali.
 Dotted with vast grasslands, small rivulets, coniferous forests, and scenic campsites, Beas Kund trek treats you to the panoramic views of Deo Tibba, Hanuman Tibba, Dhundhi, Indrasen Peak and Pir Panjal range.
 The easy to moderate trekking trail of the trek makes it a big hit among amateurs as well as the professionals.